run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-fractions.md

         runai submit frac05 -i gcr.io/run-ai-demo/quickstart -g 0.5 --interactive
         runai submit frac03 -i gcr.io/run-ai-demo/quickstart -g 0.3

-*   The jobs are based on a sample docker image ``gcr.io/run-ai-demo/quickstart`` the image contains a startup script that runs a deep learning TensorFlow-based workload.
+*   The Jobs are based on a sample docker image ``gcr.io/run-ai-demo/quickstart`` the image contains a startup script that runs a deep learning TensorFlow-based workload.
-*   We named the jobs _frac05_ and _frac03_ respectively.
+*   We named the Jobs _frac05_ and _frac03_ respectively.
 *   Note that fractions may or may not use the ``--interactive`` flag.
-Setting the flag means that the job will not automatically finish.
-Rather, it is the researcher's responsibility to delete the job.
-Fractions support both Interactive and non-interactive jobs.
+Setting the flag means that the Job will not automatically finish.
+Rather, it is the Researcher's responsibility to delete the Job.
+Fractions support both Interactive and non-interactive Jobs.
-*   The jobs are assigned to _team-a_ with an allocation of a single GPU.
+*   The Jobs are assigned to _team-a_ with an allocation of a single GPU.

-Follow up on the job's status by running:
+Follow up on the Job's status by running:

     runai list jobs